-This category is available only when configuring a Graphite HMI or another device that supports Graphite modules.
+This category is available only when configuring a Graphite HMI or another device that supports Graphite modules, or a FlexEdge controller that supports FlexEdge I/O modules.
 It allows you to configure the I/O modules that you have directly connected to the device or that you have connected via an expansion or tethered rack.
 Note that only I/O modules are configured via this category.
-Modules that are used for comms are configured via the Communications category using a mechanism detailed in the Using Communications chapter.
+Modules that are used for communications are configured via the Communications category using a mechanism detailed in the Using Communications chapter.